manishrps/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_02_Lab2_Ex2_Safe_Links.md

 13. In the **Safe Links policy for organization** pane that appears, enter **http://tailspintoys.com** in the **Block the following URLs** field, do NOT change the default settings for any of the other options, and then select **Save**.

 14. Leave the Office 365 Security &amp; Compliance tab open for the next task.

+**STOP!!** As mentioned at the start of this lab exercise, now that you have created a Safe Links policy, you must wait at least 30 minutes for the policy to propagate through the system before you can perform the next task in this exercise.

+**Do NOT proceed to the next task!** You can continue with the training course and perform the next task when your instructor feels it's appropriate given the class training schedule.

 ### Task 2 – Validate the Safe Links Policy